Do Your Part

 Buy products, such as office supplies for home and work, made from or packaged in recycled materials.
 Items made from recycled content are manufactured with fewer virgin materials.
 You can usually spot products made from recycled paper, plastic, and other materials by reading the labels.
 One ton of paper manufactured from recycled paper saves up to 17 trees and uses 50 percent less water.

 Use Energy-Saving Lightbulbs

-The new energy-saving lightbulbs—halogen incandescents, compact fluorescents (CFLs), and light-emitting diodes (LEDs)—use 25 to 80 percent less energy than traditional incandescent bulbs.
-Replacing 15 traditional incandescent bulbs in your home could save you about $50 per year.
+The new energy-saving lightbulbs—halogen incandescents, compact fluorescents (CFLs), and light emitting diodes (LEDs)—use 25 to 80 percent less energy than traditional incandescent bulbs.
+Replacing your five most frequently used lights with ENERGY STAR bulbs or fixtures could save you $75 each year.
 Also, an ENERGY STAR CFL bulb will typically last up to 10 times longer and an ENERGY STAR qualified LED bulb will last as much as 25 times longer than an incandescent bulb with the same light output.
 The energy cost to operate a traditional incandescent bulb for a year is $4.80.
 By comparison, it costs about $1.00 to operate an ENERGY STAR LED bulb, about $3.50 for a halogen incandescent bulb, and about $1.20 for an ENERGY STAR CFL bulb.

 Use Ceiling Fans